sybila/biodivine-sketchbook/README.md

 The following instructions desribe the local installation of the application and relevant frameworks.
 We recommend using the pre-built binaries described in the previous section.

-For a summary of all technologies and detailed project structure, see `ARCHITECTURE.md`.
+For a summary of all technologies and detailed project structure, see `project-docs/ARCHITECTURE.md`.
+The directory `project-docs` also contains other documents relevant to the design/development.

 ### Installation of dependencies